 Arts & Culture: Heritage, Sub-Culture, & Society

-Growth in economic development will be a public / private partnership.
+In 2030, Citrus County’s growth in economic development will be a public / private partnership.
 It will focus on industry sectors that protect our natural beauty and resources while providing the goods and services most required by our citizens and visitors to the area.
 It is recognized that existing businesses play an important role within the framework of the community and they will be supported and strengthened as part of the area’s foundation and economic heritage.

 Business growth will continue within environmental parameters that insure the protection of our community’s future, and residents will recognize the critical role that business plays in supporting the infrastructure and amenities required by the community.